-Riku Kiviranta has MD, PhD degree and is specialized in endocrinology.
+Riku Kiviranta has an MD-PhD degree and is specialized in endocrinology.
 Riku received his PhD in molecular biology.
 He continued his research career as a postdoctoral fellow at Yale University School of Medicine and later at Harvard Medical School in the US.
-During his four-year postdoctoral period, Riku focused on the molecular regulation of bone formation and resorption.
+During his 4-year postdoctoral period, Riku focused on the molecular regulation of bone formation and resorption.
 After returning to Finland, he has continued his research at the University of Turku.
-There he leads his own research team focused on the transcriptional and epigenetic mechanisms regulating bone cell differentiation, as well as, on Wnt signaling in bone.
+There he leads his own research team focused on the transcriptional and epigenetic mechanisms regulating bone cell differentiation, as well as on Wnt signaling in bone.
 Riku is an adjunct professor in molecular medicine, and he continues his clinical career as a consultant in endocrinology at the Turku University Hospital.

 Heikki Lukkarinen is a Clinical Consultant in the field of pulmonology.
 His contribution is an essential part of the interpretation process where clinical and genetic information are assembled into well-informed clinical statements.
 Heikki is specialized in pediatrics with a special interest in rare pulmonary diseases.
 Heikki completed his PhD on newborn lung injury at Turku University Hospital in Finland and his post-doctoral studies on cytokine-induced lung injury in transgenic mouse models at Gothenburg University in Sweden.
 He has also done research on rare pulmonary diseases as well as on development of atopic airway diseases.
 He is a full-time clinician and the head of the rare disease unit at Turku University Hospital.

-Saku Sinkkonen has a MD, PhD degree and is specialized in otorhinolaryngology - head and neck surgery.
+Saku Sinkkonen has an MD-PhD degree and is specialized in otorhinolaryngology - head and neck surgery.
 His contribution is an essential part of the interpretation process where clinical and genetic information are assembled into a well-informed clinical statement.
 He has subspecialty training in otology.
 Saku has a PhD in neuroscience.
 In 2009, he continued his research at Stanford University, School of Medicine.
-During this two-year postdoctoral training, he focused on the mechanisms of inner ear hair cell regeneration for the treatment of deafness.
+During this 2-year postdoctoral training, he focused on the mechanisms of inner ear hair cell regeneration for the treatment of deafness.
 He has continued his research in otorhinolaryngology at the University of Helsinki.